Isopropyl Alcohol as a Weed Residue Dissolver

 Gather the following materials before you begin the cleaning process:

 1. Isopropyl Alcohol: Choose a concentration of isopropyl alcohol that suits your needs.
-Higher concentrations, such as 90% or 99%, are generally more effective in dissolving weed residue.
+Higher concentrations, such as 90% or 99%, are generally more effective in dissolving herb residue.

 2. Cleaning Tools: Depending on the surfaces or utensils you are cleaning, you may need soft brushes, cotton swabs, or paper towels to assist in the cleaning process.